MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-manage-conversation-flow.md

 ## Invoke the root dialog

 First, the bot controller invokes the "root dialog".
-The following example shows how to wire the basic HTTP GET call to a controller and then invoke the root dialog.
+The following example shows how to wire the basic HTTP POST call to a controller and then invoke the root dialog.

 ```cs
 public class MessagesController : ApiController